On tap: Booze still allowed on Amtrak in New Hampshire

 CONCORD, N.H.
 (AP) — Riders on an Amtrak train that runs from Maine to Boston can continue to buy alcoholic beverages during the 35-mile stretch of the trip that goes through New Hampshire as officials work out a “creative solution” to avoid violating a state liquor law, officials said.

-The Amtrak Downeaster takes passengers 145 miles from Brunswick, Maine, to Boston.
+The Amtrak Downeaster takes passengers 145 miles (233 kilometers) from Brunswick, Maine, to Boston.
 The train includes a cafe car that serves alcohol.

 The Northern New England Passenger Rail Authority, a quasi-government agency that has a service agreement with Amtrak, said it was told by the New Hampshire Liquor Commission that the train can’t serve alcohol during the New Hampshire portion of the journey.
 There's a law that forbids serving alcohol that hasn't been purchased in the state.